mirulh/Educere_Scrapper/README.md

 ## 6. Displaying the final output

+- This data can be seeded into Educere database properly as it follows the NoSQL structure

 ![Alt text](pics/FinalOutput.png)

-## 7. Apply the same step to the rest of URLs
+## 7. Apply the same step to the rest of URLs (by automation)

 ![Alt text](pics/FinalStep.png)